SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 The **onListViewUpdated()** event occurs separately for each command (for example, a menu item) whenever a change happens in the ListView, and the UI needs to be re-rendered.
 The `event` function parameter represents information about the command being rendered.
 The handler can use this information to customize the title or adjust the visibility, for example, if a command should only be shown when a certain number of items are selected in the list view.
 This is the default implementation.

-When using the method `tryGetCommand`, you’ll get a Command object, which is a representation of the command that shows in the UI.
+When using the method `tryGetCommand`, you get a Command object, which is a representation of the command that shows in the UI.
 You can modify its values, such as `title`, or `visible`, to modify the UI element.
 SPFx uses this information when re-rendering the commands.
-These objects keep the state from the last render, so if a command is set to `visible = false`, it will remain invisible until it is set back to `visible = true`.
+These objects keep the state from the last render, so if a command is set to `visible = false`, it remains invisible until it is set back to `visible = true`.

 ```ts
   @override